OpenChannelSSD/lnvm/README.md

-# Manage your LightNVM-compatible SSD
+# Manage your LightNVM Solid State Drives

+Tool to adminstrate and configure your drives.

 ### Examples
 - General information from LightNVM kernel module